rapporto/docs/source-lk-v2/api/eng/http_eng/eng_http_whatsapp.rst

 WhatsApp Messages Delivery Statuses
 --------------------------------------------

-To receive WhatsApp message statuses, you need to set up the :doc:`eng_http_status`.
+To receive statuses of push notifications, you need to set up the :doc:`eng_http_status`.

 Delivery Error Codes
 ~~~~~~~~~~~~~~~~~~~~~~~

 Delivery error codes for each message type are provided in the corresponding tab of the :ref:`engErrCodeDescr` section.